sanjogpandasp/Android-Security-Reference/providers/platform_security_providers.md

 - Was the default security Java Security API provider
 - Package was renamed at 3.0.
 Before this issues if including a newer version of BC (hence [SC](https://rtyley.github.io/spongycastle/))
 - Offered full JCE functionality
+- Unsure how much (if any) functionality delegated to native (i.e. [Open|Boring]Ssl) implementation.
+Should look at the CSPRNG...

 ####SpongyCastle

-- Many people import this so can use latest BC.
+- Many people import this so can use latest BC, pretty much a jarjarlinks rename so no namespace clashes with BC.
 - If going to use best not to make default but still set staically so can use with direct sepcifier throughout app

 ####None?